Boise Birth Services

 Owner and Clinical Director

 Originally from the Willamette Valley in Oregon, Bri first studied Business at Oregon State University.
-After learning more about maternal healthcare and birth while at OSU, she felt called to pursue birth work.
+After learning more about maternal healthcare while at OSU, she felt called to pursue birth work.
 She was trained as a doula and childbirth educator before graduating in 2014 with a BS in Management.
-Bri immediately began her midwifery training, which included a year-long clinical placement at a busy birth center in WA.
+Bri immediately began her midwifery training, which included a year-long apprenticeship at a busy birth center in Tacoma, WA.
 She moved to Boise in 2016 to complete her clinical training at TVM.
 In 2017, Bri graduated from Bastyr University with a Master of Science in Midwifery and became licensed in Idaho.
 She is passionate about providing safe, compassionate, family-centered care and truly enjoys building relationships with clients.

 Haley Keely, CPM, LM, MSM